Nkosie199/MarsRoverChallenge/README.txt

 V - to indicate the Rover is facing south
 < - to indicate the Rover is facing west

 Additionally, I have included a RoverTest.java JUnit 5 test class to test whether the Rover is facing in correct direction after rotating each time.
+I selected this testing strategy as I believe that ensuring that the Rover is facing the right direction is the most error-prone section of the program.
+It is most likely the yield result which deviate from those expected.

 Enjoy!